 Introduction

 Across western democracies there is evidence of increasing political polarization.
 Arguably, the culmination of this process (to this date) can be seen in the 2020 US presidential election, where political polarization was accompanied by widespread animosity between democrats and republicans and to some extent even political violence.
 But also in the European context we see a growing polarized climate when we look at individuals’ attitudes towards, for instance the climate debate, immigration policies, and more recently the covid-19 health crisis.
 There is a strong sense that the general population is becoming more divided on political issues and that social contexts and social networks are becoming more and more closed and politically homogeneous.
-One of the culprits that amplifies polarization is the process of social influence, people are exposed to consonant views which strengthen their prior opinions.
+One of the culprits that amplifies polarization is the process of social influence, people are said to seek for and are exposed to consonant views which strengthen their prior opinions.
 In this research paper we will focus on one of these social contexts, namely: partner dyads.
 People are likely to discuss important matters (such as politics) with their partner as well as share information with them (Kim & Stattin, 2019).
-This makes the partner relationship a highly suitable place for social influence processes to occur.
+This makes the partner relationship a highly likely place for social influence processes to occur.
 As such we aim to lay bare the social influence process within romantic partnership.

 Previous research has indicated that the romantic partnership is important for political behavior of individuals (Huckfeldt & Sprague, 1995; Iyengar et al., 2018; Stoker & Jennings, 1995).
-In the political participation literature the effect of marital status is a key example: individuals that are married are likely to go out to vote (Stoker & Jennings, 1995).
+In the political participation literature the effect of marital status is a key example: individuals that are married are likely to go out to vote, which is argue to be parly caused by partner mobilization (Stoker & Jennings, 1995).
 The same can be said for having a partner that is highly educated (Daenekindt et al., 2020; Frödin Gruneau, 2018).
 Moreover, the partner is the person whom an individual is most likely to discuss politics with, most close to, and exposed to on a daily basis.
 Also, political homophily within romantic partnerships is high (Alford et al., 2011; Iyengar et al., 2018).
 Partners tend to have similar political attitudes, even when they are just married and this becomes stronger during the relationship (Alford et al., 2011).
-As such, romantic relationships are thus far from apolitical.
+To summarize, romantic relationships are thus far from apolitical.
 For the rest of this paper we will zoom in on political homophily in a romantic relationship and its possible antecedents.

 Political homophily within romantic relationship is likely to be the result of: selection effects, common context, or social influence.
 Politics plays a role in mate selection in the form of opinion homophily (Huber & Malhotra, 2017).
-For instance, research on online dating behavior has shown that individuals are attracted to likeminded potential partners and they are also more likely to sustain communication than dissimilar pairs .
+For instance, research on online dating behavior has shown that individuals are attracted to likeminded potential partners and they are also more likely to sustain communication than dissimilar pairs (REF).
 Political homophily could also arise from a similar exposure to external conditions.
 For instance, couples tend to operate in the same social contexts and foci and as such be exposed to similar sources of influence (media, family, and friends).
 As such, this shared exposure creates similarity in political views and political behavior.
 Social influence is a third possible mechanism.
 Partners are the most important discussion partner and they are also exposed to each other for a long period of time.
 As such it is likely that their political attitudes converge over time, either through persuasion or by adaption.